-First, can such action in any way be justified under Rule 2(b)?
-Answer, a most definite no, Rule 2(b) suggests that actions beyond and contrary to the Rules may be necessary in order to 'avoid immediate danger'.
+Firstly, can such action in any way be justified under Rule 2(b)?
+Answer, no. Rule 2(b) suggests that actions beyond and contrary to the Rules may be necessary in order to 'avoid immediate danger'.
 At this point in time the vessel ahead is six miles and a little over 10 minutes away.
-This can hardly be construed as immediate danger.
+This is not immediate danger.

-Second, even in the unlikely event that it could be construed as immediate, this situation cannot be viewed as in extremis, where no other options for safe compliant manoeuvres are available.
-In this case, as we can see, there are two perfectly good ones, both of which comply perfectly with the requirements of Rule 19.
+Secondly, even in the unlikely event that it could be construed as immediate, this situation cannot be viewed as in extremis, where no other options for safe compliant manoeuvres are available because as previously shown there are two perfectly good options, both of which comply with the requirements of Rule 19.